 - 4.9/5 ⭐︎(502 Reviews)

-This is one of the best Airbnb Experiences we’ve done to date.
+This is one of the best food experiences we’ve done to date.
 Set in an old atelier (art studio) of a famous painter, this experience takes you (and your tastebuds) on a historical journey through the life and times of the artist.

 The French chef prepares a fabulous meal for you as you sit around chatting with other travellers and the chef himself.
 I can’t tell you what artist lived here, or much more about the dinner because the host has asked me to keep his wonderful experience a secret.
 So I’ll say no more… other than “don’t miss it”!